x0vncserver − TigerVNC Server for X displays

 The initial timeout applied when a host is first black-listed.
 The host cannot re-attempt a connection until the timeout expires.
 Default is 10.

-Prompt the local user to accept or reject incoming connections.
+Prompts the user of the desktop to explicitly accept or reject incoming connections.
 Default is off.

 Number of seconds to show the Accept Connection dialog before rejecting the connection.
 Default is 10.